Bydgoszcz: Airports

-Railways
+Rail

 Bydgoszcz is one of the biggest railway junctions in Poland, with two important lines crossing there – the east–west connection from Toruń to Pila and the north–south line from Inowrocław to Gdańsk (see: Polish Coal Trunk-Line).
 There are also secondary-importance lines stemming from the city, to Szubin and to Chełmża.
 Among rail stations located in the city, there are: